ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 `'a option`.
 The `'a` would normally be inferred by type inference, so in the case of `?title` above, this has type `string option`.

 Remember the `may` function?
-It takes a function and an argument, and calls the function on the argument provided the argument isn't `None`.
+It takes a function and an argument, and it calls the function on the argument, provided that the argument isn't `None`.
 So:

 <!-- $MDX skip -->